 For example, Kendon [1990] observed that humans orient their bodies directly towards each other during the distance salutation.
-The robot also exhibits this behavior, but because it can take much longer for the robot to do this, it can be more disruptive to the flow of the interaction then when the action is done between humans.
-What should be barely noticed becomes something the human must wait for before the interaction can continue normally.
-We strongly believe that social robots needs to have the capability to perform their actions at a socially appropriate speed.
+The robot also exhibits this behavior, but because it took the Nao much longer to do this, it somewhat disrupted the continuity of the interaction flow.
+What should be barely noticed becomes something the human must now wait for before the interaction can continue.
+We strongly believe that social robots need to have the capability to perform their actions at socially appropriate speeds.
+This includes large robots - if they approach to quickly, they could appear menacing.

 Noise.
-Because the robot's joints are operated by motors, it produces sound whenever it moves.
+Because robot joints are operated by motors, it produces sound whenever it moves.
 This is both a benefit and a problem.
 It is a benefit during the sighting phase, as this introduced sound tends to attract the person's attention.
 It is an annoyance any other time, where it is perceived as noise that does little to contribute to the interaction.

 The robot as caricature.
 Our greeting model, and the way it is implemented on the robot, is just a caricature of human behavior.
-As mentioned, we believe we have created a 'cartoon' caricature.
 People were accepting of this, and indeed we saw it as a way for people to be quite tolerant of both the simplicity of the greeting model and the way the robot would exhibit its behaviors.